spierala/mini-rx-store/docs/docs/effects.md

 The code above creates an Effect.
 As soon as the `LoadTodos` action has been dispatched the API call will be executed.
 Depending on the result of the API call a new action will be dispatched:
 `LoadTodosSuccess` or `LoadTodosFail`.

-The effects need to be registered using `store.effect`.
+The effect needs to be registered using `store.effect`.